Can I Trademark Generic Words?

 Trademark is not about owning a word or phrase.
 It is about providing companies with distinctiveness and preventing consumer confusion in the marketplace.
 If another company producing computers or computer programs called itself Apple Hardware or Apple Electronics, then Apple Inc. could sue them for trademark infringement.
 But if Honda wanted to create a car called the Honda Apple, then Apple Inc. would have a very hard time getting them to stop.
 And that’s because there’s little to no chance that consumers would confuse Honda’s car with Apple’s computer products.

-When a Common Word or Phrase Cannot Be Trademarked
+When a Generic Word or Phrase Cannot Be Trademarked

 The USPTO has rejected trademark applications for common phrases made popular during mainstream news events.
 In 2014 the USPTO rejected nine applications for the phrase BOSTON STRONG, which grew from the 2013 Boston Marathon bombing.
 In rejecting, the USPTO wrote that “consumers are accustomed to seeing this slogan or motto commonly used in everyday speech by many different sources.”
 They decided similarly in 2002, when many companies filed trademark applications for the term “LET’S ROLL”, which was associated with the passengers on United Airlines Flight 93 on September 11, 2001.